 Summary Slides are intended to be a brief reminder of your pre-recorded presentation.
 Ideally everyone would have watched your presentation and have prepared questions.
 Adding a video may create confusion for our AV Tech and will take away from your 5-minute Q&A time.

 We recognize that presenting virtually is new for many of us.
-We will be posting information and tips for presenters, moderators, session chairs, program chairs, and student volunteers in November and will be holding virtual training sessions starting in December.
+Information and tips for presenters, moderators, session chairs, program chairs, and student volunteers can be found here.
+We will be providing tutorial videos and holding virtual training sessions on the dates listed below.

 We expect to enlist student volunteers to help run the 101st Annual Meeting.
 Once we have identified with which aspects of the virtual format we will need assistance, we will post student volunteer opportunities on the 101st Annual Meeting website’s student page.